Scholarship Information and Opportunities

 To receive any of these scholarships, you must be a full-time student during the academic year (or semester) for which the award is made.
 Award decisions are made approximately one month after the application deadline.

-Applications from current CS/Math majors for the following scholarships must be received by February 27.
+Applications from current Computer Science and Mathematical Sciences majors for the following scholarships must be received by February 27.
 [Application link]

 - ECRS Computer Science Innovation and Entrepreneurship Scholarship